jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 Press `C-c C-k` (`markdown-kill-thing-at-point`) to kill the thing at point and add the most important text, without markup, to the kill ring.
-Possible things to kill include (roughly in order of precedece): inline code, headings, horizonal rules, links (adds the link text to kill ring), images (adds the alt text to kill ring), plain URLs, email addresses, bold, italics, reference definitions (adds URL to kill ring), footnote markers and text (kills both the
+Possible things to kill include (roughly in order of precedence): inline code, headings, horizontal rules, links (adds the link text to kill ring), images (adds the alt text to kill ring), plain URLs, email addresses, bold, italics, reference definitions (adds URL to kill ring), footnote markers and text (kills both the